 Yamaha YTS-26 Standard Tenor Saxophone

-Although Yamaha describes their YTS-26 standard tenor saxophone as an entry level instrument, it comes with a premium level price tag.
+Although Yamaha describes their YTS-26 Standard Tenor Saxophone (compare price Sweetwater, Amazon, Guitar Center) as an entry level instrument, it comes with a premium level price tag.
 This instrument comes with a yellow brass neck, body, bell, and nickel-plated keys, and an adjustable thumb rest.

 Buyers said they loved this sax and couldn’t be any happier with their purchase.